aemkei/jsfuck/README.md

 ## `+` – Plus Sign

-This symbol is useful two, because it allows us to create number, add two values, concatenating strings and (combined with '[]') create strings.
+This symbol is useful, because it allows us to create number, add two values, concatenating strings and (combined with '[]') create strings.

 The current version of JSFuck uses it a lot but we not sure if they are fundamental.